epsxy/hugo-hikari-theme/README.md

 Thanks to

+- [digitalcraftsman](//github.com/digitalcraftsman) for porting the original Hikari theme to hugo.
 - [Mathieu Mayer-Mazzoli](//github.com/mx3m) for creating this theme
 - [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.